The John & Barbara Yellott Award is given to a graduate student concentrating on solar energy in a recognized

 John I. Yellott was instrumental in guiding the activities of the predecessor organization of ASES – the Association for Applied Solar Energy – in its early years during the 1950s.
 He was a recognized researcher in the solar energy field, a user of solar energy in his own home, and an entrepreneur participating in the growth of the solar industry.
 He was associated with the Department of Architecture at Arizona State University where he taught solar energy subjects.
 He and his wife, Barbara Yellott, were long interested in students and made gifts to ASES for the purpose of recognizing and supporting a student working in the solar energy field.
 The award includes a monetary stipend.

 A graduate student may be nominated by his/her major professor or advisor, or another professional who is familiar with the student’s work.
-The nominating letter should include the following information:
+The nominating form will ask for the following information: